Hecmatyar/zustand-fetching/README.md

 slice-pattern](https://github.com/pmndrs/zustand/blob/main/docs/typescript.md#slices-pattern).
 We have made a special helper for these purposes.

-Let's imagine that you have a request that you want to execute.
+Let's imagine that you have a request that you want to execute. **_createSlice_** is a special method that will automatically create all the necessary environment for working according to our description.
 For example, a request for information about a user.

 Describe our store.

 ```ts